yuntaowu2000/CPEN321-Quizzical/README.md

 1. UI set up for home activity
 1.1 quiz fragment
 1.2 leader board/class statistic fragment
 **Note:** need to get info from the server for these layouts, such as quizzes available, class average scores, user ranking.
+1.3 maybe we can add some review quizzes for all the wrong questions a student has got, the wrong question ids will be sent to the server
 2. UI and logic set up for teacher creating quiz
 **Note:** most picture reading, processing related stuff are in OtherUtils, testActivity
 3. Front-Back end communication